AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 [Microsoft Power BI](https://powerbi.microsoft.com) is a business analytics service that provides interactive visualizations with self-service business intelligence capabilities, enabling end users to create reports and dashboards by themselves without having to depend on information technology staff or database administrators.

 > **Important**: If the data generator is no longer running or sending new telemetry, be sure to start it before continuing.
 Simulating 50 vehicles should suffice for this exercise.

+### Task 1: Launch Power BI online and create the dashboard

 1. Browse to <https://powerbi.microsoft.com> and sign in with the same account you used when you created the Power BI output in Stream Analytics.